plotly/dash-vtk/docs/README.md

 The __VolumeController__ provide a convinient UI element to control your Volume Rendering settings and can be tuned with the following set of properties:

-- size: [width, height] in pixel for the controller UI
+- __size__: [width, height] in pixel for the controller UI
-- rescaleColorMap: true/false to use the opacity piecewise function to dynamically rescale the color map or keep the full data range as color range.
+- __rescaleColorMap__: true/false to use the opacity piecewise function to dynamically rescale the color map or keep the full data range as color range.

 ### SliceRepresentation